 Purves, E.F., M.A.
 Conboy, R.J.
 Robertson and P.R.
 Martin.
 2016.
 Does white tail patch size indicate quality in male Cerulean Warblers (Setophaga cerulea)?
 Wilson Journal of Ornithology 128:343-354. pdf dataset [Liz Purves's honours thesis project in our lab]

 Rohwer, V.G., F. Bonier and P.R.
 Martin.
 2015.
 Conflict between biotic and climatic selective pressures acting on an extended phenotype in a subarctic, but not temperate, environment.
-Proceedings of the Royal Society B 282: 2015.1585. link dataset [Vanya Rohwer's graduate work in our lab]
+Proceedings of the Royal Society B 282: 2015.1585. link dataset [part of Vanya Rohwer's graduate work in our lab]

 Martin, P.R.
 2015.
 Distribution and numbers of Snowy Owls on Amherst Island, Ontario, during an irruption year.
 Ontario Birds 33:98-112. pdf